 Risk management focuses on quantifying various risks that financial players are subject to and defines ways to mitigate and reduce them.
 Examples include credit risk and systemic risk.

-This area focuses on understanding and solving investors’ fundamental problem of wealth maximization in various settings, and then deriving the resulting price models, in particular in the very relevant and unsolved context of market incompleteness.
+This area focuses on understanding and solving investors’ fundamental problem of wealth maximization in various settings, and then deriving the resulting price models, especially in the relevant and unsolved context of market incompleteness.

 Related Courses